-System Values and Guiding Principles: The Contractor shall ensure effective coordination of care for delivery of services to eligible members.
-The following values, guiding system principles and goals are the foundation for the development of this Contract.
+System Values and Guiding Principles: The following values, guiding system principles and goals are the foundation for the development of this Contract.
 The Contractor shall administer and ensure delivery of services consistent with these values, principles, and goals:

-1. Timely access to care.

-- 2. Culturally competent and linguistically appropriate care. - 3.
-Identification of the need for and the provision of comprehensive care coordination for physical health and behavioral health service delivery. - 4.
+- 1. Timely access to care. - 2.
+Culturally competent and linguistically appropriate care. - 3.
+Identification of the need for and the provision of comprehensive care coordination for physical and behavioral health service delivery. - 4.
 Integration of clinical and non-clinical health care related services. - 5.
 Education and guidance to providers on service integration and care coordination. - 6.
 Provision of disease/chronic Care Management including self-management support. - 7.
 Provision of preventive and health promotion and wellness services. - 8.
-Adherence with and continuing education and guidance to physical health and behavioral health providers on the Adult Behavioral Health Service Delivery System-Nine Guiding Principles as specified in AHCCCS Medical Policy Manual (AMPM) Policy 100. - 9.
-Adherence with and continuing education and guidance to providers on the Arizona Vision-Twelve Principles for Children Behavioral Health Service Delivery as specified in AMPM Policy 100. - 10.
+Adherence with and continuing education and guidance to physical and behavioral health providers on the Adult Behavioral Health Service Delivery System-Nine Guiding Principles as specified in AHCCCS Medical Policy Manual (AMPM) Policy 100.

+- 9. Adherence with and continuing education and guidance to providers on the Arizona Vision-Twelve Principles for Children Behavioral Health Service Delivery as specified in AMPM Policy 100. - 10.
 Promotion of evidence-based practices through innovation. - 11.
 Expectation for continuous QI. - 12.
 Improvement of health outcomes. - 13.
 Containment and/or reduction of health care costs without compromising quality. - 14.
 Engagement of member and family members at all system levels. - 15.
 Collaboration with the greater community. - 16.
 Maintenance, rather than delegation of, key operational functions to ensure integrated service delivery. - 17.
 Commitment to system transformation. - 18.
 Implementation of HIT to link services and facilitate improved communication between treating professionals, and between the health team, the member, and member caregivers. - 19.
 Transparency.